Science

 Intent

 We aim to make our school a place where children can explore the world of science – a place where their curiosity and enthusiasm can be let loose.
 We allow children to benefit from an engaging curriculum allowing links to be made with prior learning, and learning across a range of subjects and experiences.
 We strive to teach scientific knowledge and skills in an interactive, fun and memorable way.
 All children are enabled, through adaptation of the planning, to use their scientific skills and knowledge to enquire, think and work scientifically.
-The curriculum allows for planned progression, building on previous learning from years 3, 4 and 5, and also prior learning from KS1.
+The curriculum allows for planned progression, retrieving and building on previous learning from years 3, 4 and 5, and also prior learning from KS1.
 Practical investigations are at the heart of every science topic, so that children can build on and improve their practical skills and scientific knowledge in order to become fully rounded scientists.

 Implementation

-3 | Child-led learning opportunities are included in order for children to explore and discover independently.
-They are given opportunities to ask talk with each other, ask questions and use their scientific knowledge and skills to investigate the answers.
-Curiosity is celebrated in each classroom. |
+Science is carefully planned so that pupils can approach new learning in a practical and enquiry-based way.
+This allows children to access a greater depth of knowledge.
+Child-led learning opportunities are included in order for pupils to explore and discover independently.
+They are given opportunities to ask questions and use their scientific knowledge and skills to investigate the answers.
+Curiosity is celebrated in each classroom.

-4 | The science laboratory is an excellent whole school resource.
-Practical lessons should take place, where possible, in the lab.
-Thomas A Becket Junior have a dedicated laboratory assistant to order and organise the vast range of high-quality science resources. |
+The science laboratory is an excellent whole school resource.
+Practical lessons take place, where possible, in the lab.
+We also have a dedicated lab assistant to order and organise the vast range of high-quality science resources.

 Impact

-science curriculum overview docx.pdf
+2025 science curriculum overview docx.pdf